qqkookie/StardewEasyMod/EasySpeedTime/README.md

 Can be one of `"Title"`, `"Load"`, `"Host"`, `"Join"`, `"AutoLoad"` and `"AutoHost"`.
 `LastLoadedSave`            | Last loaded game for `AutoLoad/AutoHost`.
 Updated automatically.
 `ForgetLastOnTitle`         | When returned to title screen, foret last loaded game.
-`TitleResolution`           | Preferred "Windowed" screen resolution on title screen.
-X, Y numbers pair.
-Default {9920, 1080}
+`TitleWindow`           | Preferred "Windowed" screen resolution ans position of title screen.
+List of 4 numbers of width, hieght and optional X, Y position.
+Default {1920, 1080, -1, -1}
 `MoveSpeedUp`               | Speed up player move (run/walk).
 0 to 8.
 0 for normal speed, 5 for 100% speed up.
 `HorseSpeedUp`              | Speed up player's horse riding.
 0 for normal horse speed.
 `RoadBuff`                  | Speed up on moving on each type of roads.
 See Note.
 `JumpKey`                   | Key to jump over things.
 Default is `"Space"` key.
 `DisableAutoGate`           | Disable automatic fence gate open/close.
-`RunningClock`              | Update in-game daytime clock frequently, every 2 min instead of 10 mins.
+`DisableRunningClock`       | Disable update in-game daytime clock frequently, every 2 min instead of 10 mins.
 `DisableTimeFreeze`         | Disable time freeze listed below.
 `PauseKey`                  | Key to toggle time pause/resume.
 Default is `"O"` key.
 `IdleTime`                  | Idle time in seconds before time freeze, 0 for no idle time freeze.
-Default 20 secs.
+Default 10 secs.
 `PauseTime`                 | Idle time in seconds before game is paused, 0 for no game pause.
 Default 200 secs.
 `FreezeInDoor`              | Freeze time while in-door like farm house or store.
 `FreezeInMine`              | Freeze time in the Mine.